Vanda tessellata 'Kanchana Deift Blue'

 In some instances, the Orchid will flower several times a year, in any given season.
 It is also good to mention that they are partial to warmer summer months where the temperatures can reach around 25℃ (77℉).
 Locations that offer two or three hours of morning sunlight will naturally increase the ambient temperature around the Orchid, which should, in theory, stimulate a flower spike.

 Directly pinpointing yellow older leaves is quite hard due to the many different issues that could be at fault.
 Problems include watering-related abuse, too much or too little light, and fertilisation issues.
-If you'd like to speak to ukhouseplants in regards to this issue, be sure to send us an email or message via our Instagram Page for more detailed advice.
+If you'd like to speak to ukhouseplants in regards to this issue, be sure to book a 1-to-1 video call for more detailed advice.

 Root rot is a common issue with specimens that are either over-watering or located in a too dark setting.
 Symptoms include yellowing older leaves, stunted growth and rotten brown roots.
 Inspect the health below the foliage line; if the roots sport a silver or green appearance, you're good to go, but if they're brown and mushy, action must be taken immediately.
 Prune away the affected roots with a clean pair of scissors.
 It's essential to reconsider your watering habits as this is a very problematic issue amount owners, which may easily re-arise over time.
 Finally, have a look at the current location of the Orchid, as those situated in darkened areas will require less moisture and may rot when over-watered.